ChiththajaGalabodage/project-group-01/README.md

 # project-group-01
 This repo made to work collobratively in group  for mini project in 5 th semester

-<h1 align="center"><strong>👋Job Portal</strong></h1>
+<h1 align="center"><strong>👋Profile2Career</strong></h1>
- Job Portal is a web application that connects job seekers with employers, allowing them to search and apply for jobs and manage their job postings.
+ Profile2Career is a web application that connects job seekers with employers, allowing them to search and apply for jobs and manage their job postings.